 A Bear & Bison Inn

 Bear & Bison Inn sits at the foot of Lady McDonald, one of the most well-known mountains in Canmore, and is one of the best Canmore vacation rentals.
-This is a country inn with a homey feel.
-All the rooms have a fireplace and all-mountain views from the balcony.
+This is a country inn with a homey feel and all the rooms have a fireplace and all-mountain views from the balcony.

 Check Rates